Click to open network menu

 Origin and Classes are displayed on the left side of the screen.
 You will automatically activate one or more of these effects if you have any units.
 This ultimately shapes your team.

-Your major goal in TFT is to obtain as many as you can while also working on compositions that complement each other and are triggered with synergy and equipment that can counter your opponents or boost your own.
-Everything boils down to this information.
+Your major goal in TFT is to obtain as many as you can while also working on compositions that complement each other and are triggered with synergy and items that can counter your opponents or boost your own potential.
+Everything boils down to this info.

 It may take time to comprehend everything in order to play optimally, to fully understand which items work with each unit and why they work with them while countering others.

-Due to the RNG nature of this game mode, you may receive items that have no synergy with your current units or no good units at all.
-You simply have to work with what you're given and do your best to shape it into something great from early to late.
-Work and build around what you have early in the game and figure out what you can do for the rest of the game to upgrade or switch around units.
+Build around what you have early and figure out what you can do for the rest of the game to upgrade or switch around units.
 Do you invest in the units already owned or perhaps make adjustments for a stronger composition later?
 It's up to you.
-This is but one of many ways to shape or break your current composition, so don't always try to force change when needed.
+This is but one of many ways to shape or break your current composition, so don't always try to force the same comps.

 Economy